Bubonic plague: Cause

 An Oriental rat flea (Xenopsylla cheopis) infected with the plague bacterium (Yersinia pestis), which appears as a dark mass in the gut.
 The foregut of this flea is blocked by a Y. pestis biofilm; when the flea attempts to feed on an uninfected host, Y. pestis from the foregut is regurgitated into the wound, transmitting the bacteria and initiating infection.

 The bubonic plague is an infection of the lymphatic system, usually resulting from the bite of an infected flea, Xenopsylla cheopis (the Oriental rat flea), though other flea species are able to carry the bubonic plague, such as Pulex irritans (the human flea) and Ceratophyllus fasciatus.
 Xenopsylla cheopis was the most effective flea species for transmission.

 The flea is parasitic on house and field rats and seeks out other hosts when its rodent host dies.
 Rats were an amplifying factor to bubonic plague due to their common association with humans (living around and within dwellings) as well as the nature of their blood, which allows the rat to withstand a major concentration of the plague.
 The bacteria form aggregates in the gut of infected fleas, and this results in the flea regurgitating ingested blood, which is now infected, into the bite site of a rodent or human host.
 Once established, the bacteria rapidly spread to the lymph nodes of the host and multiply.
 The fleas that transmit the disease only directly infect humans when the rat population in the area is wiped out from a mass infection.
-Furthermore, in areas with a large population of rats, the animals can harbor low levels (subclinical) of the plague infection without causing human outbreaks.
+Furthermore, in areas with a large population of rats, individual rats can harbor low levels (subclinical) of the plague infection without causing human outbreaks.
 With no new rat inputs being added to the population from other areas, the infection only spread to humans in very rare cases of overcrowding.